-"Dating Undetectable"
+Dating Undetectable

-One of the most effective ways to prevent the spread of HIV is to date people living with HIV who consistently take their medication and have achieved an undetectable viral load.
+One of the most effective ways to prevent the spread of HIV is to date people living with HIV who consistently take their medication and have subsequently lowered the amount of HIV in their bodies to undetectible levels.
+Prevention options exist for those in relationships where one partner is not yet undetectable.